GBerrow/Forge-Fitness/README.md

 # Forge Fitness - Fitness Application

-Forge Fitness is a comprehensive fitness companion designed to transform your wellness journey.
-This dynamic application empowers users to track workouts, set personalized goals, and achieve measurable results through an intuitive dashboard system.
-Whether you're a beginner starting your fitness journey or an experienced athlete looking to optimize your performance, Forge Fitness provides the tools and motivation needed to forge your path to better health.
+Forge Fitness is a **fitness guidance platform** designed to help users structure and manage their personal fitness journeys.
+Unlike traditional fitness tracking applications, Forge Fitness **does not track real-time workout data** but instead serves as an **educational and organizational tool** for users to **learn how to set goals, manage progress, and personalize their fitness experience**.

+This application offers a **user-friendly dashboard** where individuals can:
+- **Create and manage their profile** with a preferred name and bio.
+- **Set fitness-related goals** and structure their personal fitness journey.
+- **Access structured guidance on workouts and fitness routines**.
+- **Monitor their progress through milestones and achievements**.
+- **Manage their account settings**, including profile updates and account deletion.

+Whether you’re a **beginner** looking for structured guidance or an **experienced fitness enthusiast** aiming to organize your training, **Forge Fitness provides a simplified and intuitive experience tailored to your fitness aspirations.**

 ---